What are paginated reports in Power BI Premium? (Preview)

 Create paginated reports with matrix, chart, and free-form layouts

-Create table reports for column-based data, matrix reports (like cross-tab or PivotTable reports) for summarized data, chart reports for graphical data, and free-form list reports for anything else, such as invoices.
+Table reports work well for column-based data.
+Matrix reports, like cross-tab or PivotTable reports, are good for summarized data.
+Chart reports present data in a graphical format, and free-form list reports can present almost anything else, such as invoices.

 You can start with one of the Report Builder wizards.
 The Table, Matrix, and Chart wizards walk you through creating the embedded data source connection and embedded dataset.
 Then you drag and drop fields to create a dataset query, select a layout and style, and customize your report.

 With the Map wizard, you create reports that display aggregated data against a geographic or geometric background.
 Map data can be spatial data from a Transact-SQL query or an Environmental Systems Research Institute, Inc. (ESRI) shapefile.
 You can also add a Microsoft Bing map tile background.

 Modify your data by filtering, grouping, and sorting data, or by adding formulas or expressions.
 Add charts, gauges, sparklines, and indicators to summarize data in a visual format.
 Use parameters and filters to filter data for customized views.
 Embed or reference images and other resources, including external content.

 Everything in a paginated report, from the report itself to every text box, image, table, and chart, has an array of properties you can set to make the report look exactly as you want it.

 Creating a report definition